Sophonisba Breckinridge: Social scientist

-As a social scientist, teaching and conducting research at the University of Chicago, Breckinridge focused on the intersection of the social problems, public policy and social reforms with an emphasis on immigrants, African Americans, child laborers, and working women in American urban centers, among other issues.
+As a social scientist teaching and conducting research at the University of Chicago, Breckinridge focused on the intersection of social problems, public policy, and social reforms with an emphasis on immigrants, African Americans, child laborers, and working women in American urban centers, among other issues.
 From the beginning, she took an activist approach and became involved with the Women's Trade Union League (WTUL), serving as a factory inspector.

-In 1907 she joined the Hull House project and began in earnest to work with the leaders of the Chicago settlement house movement, Jane Addams, Mary McDowell, and Margaret Dreier Robins on such issues as vocational training, housing, juvenile delinquency and truancy.
-Breckinridge also collaborated with Vassar College graduate and social reformer Julia Lathrop, and social gospel minister Graham Taylor (theologian), a founder of the settlement house Chicago Commons, to create the Chicago School of Civics and Philanthropy, becoming its first dean.
-By 1920, Breckinridge and Lathrop had convinced the Board of the School to merge it into the University of Chicago, forming the Graduate School of Social Service Administration.
+In 1907 she joined the Hull House project and began in earnest to work with the leaders of the Chicago settlement house movement, Jane Addams, Mary McDowell, and Margaret Dreier Robins on such issues as vocational training, housing, juvenile delinquency, and truancy.
+Breckinridge also collaborated with Vassar College graduate and social reformer Julia Lathrop and social gospel minister Graham Taylor (theologian), a founder of the settlement house Chicago Commons, to create the Chicago School of Civics and Philanthropy, becoming its first dean.
+By 1920, Breckinridge and Lathrop convinced the Board of the School to merge it into the University of Chicago, forming the Graduate School of Social Service Administration.
 By 1927 the faculty of this new academic unit created the scholarly journal Social Service Review which remains the premier journal in the field of social work.
 Breckinridge and Edith Abbott were the founding editors, and Breckinridge worked on its publication every year until her death in 1948.

 By 1909, Breckinridge had become an assistant professor of social economy, and over ten years later, in 1920, she finally convinced her male colleagues of her research abilities and earned tenure as associate professor at the University of Chicago.
 From 1923 to 1929, she was also dean in the College of Arts, Literature and Science.
 She earned full professorship in 1925, and in 1929 she served as the dean of pre-professional social service students and Samuel Deutsch professor of public welfare administration until her retirement from the faculty in 1933.